SiteGurus/Soft-UI-Free---SiteBuilder-Theme/README.md

 ## Changelog

+### 1.1.3

+- Improvements to forms, adding RTE support and fixes for date fields

 ### 1.1.0

 - Added support for Sliders Module (you will need to update to version 4.4.0 of SiteBuilder to use this.)